Advisory Board Members

 Rabbi Dan Goldblatt

 Rabbi Dan has been the spiritual leader of Beth Chaim for the past 16 years.
-He currently serves as Vice President of the National Board of Aleph: the Alliance for Jewish Renewal and is also President of OHALAH: The Association of Rabbis for Jewish Renewal where he served as Chairman of the Ethics Committee for seven years and was the chief author of the organization’s Ethics Policy.
-He has helped found a number of faith-based environmental and social justice organizations in the Bay Area and is active in interfaith work in the San Ramon Valley.
+He is Vice President of the National Board of Aleph: the Alliance for Jewish Renewal and is also President of OHALAH: The Association of Rabbis for Jewish Renewal.
+He served as Chairman of the Ethics Committee for seven years and was the chief author of the organization’s Ethics Policy.
+He has helped found several faith-based environmental and social justice organizations in the Bay Area and is active in interfaith work in the San Ramon Valley.
 While Rabbi Dan grew up in an orthodox home in Cleveland, Ohio, his route to the rabbinate has been quite “unorthodox.”
-He lived in Israel for more than five years after college where he worked as a tour guide, journalist for the Jerusalem Post, and directed the Tzavta Theater Club in Jerusalem.
-Upon returning to the United States, Rabbi Dan produced a weekly Jewish television show before he and his wife Yael moved out to the Bay Area in 1981.
-Rabbi Dan was an award winning writer/director/producer of documentary films, a number of which were aired on the Disney and Discovery Channels.
-He was a professional theater director and spent a year as a guest artist in the theater department at UC Berkeley.
+He lived in Israel for more than five years after college working as a tour guide and journalist for the Jerusalem Post and directing the Tzavta Theater Club in Jerusalem.
+Upon returning to the United States, Rabbi Dan produced a weekly Jewish television show before he and his wife, Yael, moved out to the Bay Area in 1981.
+Rabbi Dan was an award winning writer/director/producer of documentary films; several aired on the Disney and Discovery Channels.
+He was a professional theater director and spent a year as a guest artist in the theater department at UC Berkeley’s theater department..
 Prior to coming to Beth Chaim, Rabbi Dan served a number of synagogues from Vallejo to Davis as part-time spiritual leader.
 When he came to Beth Chaim in 1993, he discovered a warm, welcoming, young congregation that he could partner with in building a vibrant Jewish spiritual community.
-He has been married to Yael for 30 years and they are the proud parents of Jonathan and Ethan.
-To learn more about Rabbi Daniel Goldblatt: http://www.bethchaim.com/about-beth-chaim-topmenu-37/spiritual-leadership-topmenu-40

 Phil Granchi lives in the Sierra Nevada foothills with his wife at a small retreat center and works at a local hospital.
 He appreciates exploring science and religion and how the two are intertwined.
 He has a sense that all of us- individually and collectively – are capable of creating a world that looks vastly different from the one in which we are currently living.